 Public Spaces Protection Orders

-Public Spaces Protection Orders (PSPOs) have been introduced by the government to help us tackle anti-social behaviour locally.
-They help us ensure public spaces can be enjoyed by everyone and are kept free from anti-social behaviour.
-Find out about the PSPOs in our area.
+Public Spaces Protection Orders (PSPOs) have been introduced by the Government to help us tackle anti-social behaviour locally, so that public spaces can be enjoyed by everyone.

 The current town centre PSPO makes it an offence to refuse to stop drinking alcohol or surrender alcohol when requested by Police or authorised person.

 The town centre PSPO was extended for a further 3 years on 20 October 2020 (see the decision details page).

 2021 town centre PSPO Review

 The Council is currently reviewing whether or not there is a need for a PSPO that includes a wider range of behaviours and locations than the existing one.